Skip to main content

 Overview

-This guide provides instructions how to perform authorization checks in a smart contract.
+This guide provides instructions on how to perform authorization checks in a smart contract.

 Prerequisites